Karen Hopkins, Counselling and Psychotherapy. Registered MBACP

-I work privately within minutes of Oxford Circus and Queen’s Park underground.
+I work privately within minutes of Oxford Circus.
 I offer both short-term and long-term therapy and treat a broad range of issues - whether that is anxiety, attachment issues, bereavement, complex trauma, depression, eating issues, family issues, low self-esteem, mood and personality disorders, relationship issues or sexual abuse.

 In addition to my private practice, I work as an adult psychotherapist within the NHS, where I see patients with moderate to severe mental health and psychological problems.
 I also work as a staff counsellor for a therapy service in North London.